 - Ignore scare tactics.
 If the email seems like it's trying to scare you into taking immediate action, it’s trying to make you click before you think.
 Prior to clicking links or attachments in an email, take a second to think about what the sender could be trying to accomplish.

 - Do not give out personal information.
 Keep in mind that reputable organizations are not going to email you and ask for your password or social security number.
-If you receive an email from someone like your bank claiming fraudulent charges have been made, but you are unsure if the email is legitimate, find a publicly published number for your bank and call them directly about the issue.
+If you receive an email from someone like your bank claiming fraudulent charges have been made, but you are unsure if the email is legitimate, find a publicly published number for your bank and call them.
 Do not call the phone number they have listed in the potentially fraudulent email.

 - If it sounds too good to be true, it is.
 Beware of offers or deals that seem too good to be true.
 Especially when coming from a place you have not heard of, or never signed up to receive email notifications for.